Editorial Standards.

 Established Evidence

-Reflects stable, peer-reviewed research and finalized clinical guidelines from recognized bodies including NAMS, ACOG, and the FDA.
+Peer-reviewed research and finalized clinical guidelines from recognized bodies including NAMS, ACOG, and the FDA.
 These are findings that have held up over time and can be relied upon.
 We draw from a rolling 24-month lookback to ensure the evidence base remains current.

 Review Process